mozilla/fxa/features/FxA-15-OAuth-Management/README.md

 will improve the quality and security of our service.
 This functionality is a core feature for services that provide OAuth relier login.
-We will know this is true when we see activity in the "Connected apps and devices"
+We will know this is true when we see activity in the "Connected apps and devices" view, and particularly when we see users disconnecting services from this view.

 ## Metrics

-We would collect usage metrics with StatsD:
+We will collect usage metrics with StatsD:
-* number of views of the apps and devices view,
+* number of views of the apps and devices view.
 * number of revoke actions for any service.
 * number of revoke actions for each service by client id.

-Derive a percentage of settings views vs apps view to understand the popularity of this feature.
+We will derive a percentage of settings views vs apps view to understand the popularity of this feature.

 ****